 We continually monitor our actual and forecasted cash flows, our liquidity, and our capital requirements in order to properly manage our liquidity needs as we move forward based on the capital intensive nature of our business and our growth acquisition strategy.
-We have \$266.1 million of undrawn capacity from our \$300.0 million revolving credit facility ("Revolving Credit Facility") as of December 31, 2022 to help meet our short-term and long-term liquidity needs.
-We expect existing cash and cash equivalents combined with cash flows from operations and financing activities to continue to be sufficient to fund our operating activities and cash commitments for investing and financing activities for at least the next 12 months and thereafter for the foreseeable future.
-Our known current- and long-term uses of cash include, among other possible demands: (1) capital expenditures and leases, (2) acquisitions, (3) repayments to service debt and other long-term obligations and (4) payments for final capping, closure and post-closure asset retirement obligations and environmental remediation liabilities.
+As of December 31, 2023, we had \$272.3 million of undrawn capacity under our \$300.0 million revolving credit facility ("Revolving Credit Facility") and \$220.9 million of cash and equivalents to help meet our short-term and long-term liquidity needs.
+We expect existing cash and cash equivalents combined with available cash flows from operations and financing activities to continue to be sufficient to fund our operating activities and cash commitments for investing and financing activities for at least the next 12 months and thereafter for the foreseeable future.

+Our known current and long-term uses of cash include, among other possible demands: (i) acquisitions, (ii) capital expenditures and leases, (iii) repayments to service debt and other long-term obligations, and (iv) payments for final capping, closure and post-closure asset retirement obligations and environmental remediation liabilities.
+We have made in the past, and plan to make in the future, acquisitions to expand service areas, densify existing operations, and grow services for our customers.
+Future acquisitions may include larger acquisitions that may be inside or outside of our existing market, which could require additional financing either in the form of debt or equity.